pantheon-systems/documentation/source/docs/articles/sites/errors-and-server-responses.md

 ### Pantheon - 404 Unknown Site
 ![](/source/docs/assets/images/desk_images/184679.png)
 "The hostname ... is unknown.
 Please double-check that this is the right url.
-If so, make sure it matches your dashboard's custom domain settings."
+If so, make sure it matches your Dashboard's custom domain settings."
 This typically is shown when there is an internal routing problem or a site environment does not exist.

 ### Pantheon - 502 Bad Gateway
 ![](/source/docs/assets/images/desk_images/184849.png)<br />